gogs/gogs/README.md

 Browser prefixes are present for Internet Explorer 9, but the browser is not officially supported.

+The official support minimal size  is 1024*768, UI may still looks right in smaller size but no promises and fixes.

 ## Installation

 Make sure you install the [prerequisites](http://gogs.io/docs/installation/) first.